 Anne Bachelot, Virginie Grouthier, Carine Courtillot, Jérôme Dulon and Philippe Touraine

-Yempabou Sagna, Carine Courtillot, Joseph Youssoufou Drabo, Abdellatif Tazi, Jean Donadieu, Ahmed Idbaih, Fleur Cohen, Zahir Amoura, Julien Haroche and Philippe Touraine
+Yempabou Sagna, Carine Courtillot, Joseph Y Drabo, Abdellatif Tazi, Jean Donadieu, Ahmed Idbaih, Fleur Cohen, Zahir Amoura, Julien Haroche and Philippe Touraine

-Objective: Langerhans Cell Histiocytosis (LCH) is a rare inflammatory myeloid neoplasm which can infiltrate any organ or tissue.
+Langerhans cell histiocytosis (LCH) is a rare inflammatory myeloid neoplasm which can infiltrate any organ or tissue.
 Endocrine involvement has mostly been described in case reports and small retrospective studies.
 We aimed to describe endocrine manifestations in a large cohort of adulthood onset (AO) and childhood onset (CO) patients with LCH.

-Method: Clinical, biological and morphological evaluations of pituitary, gonadal, adrenal, and thyroid function evaluations performed in 63 consecutive patients with LCH (AO patients:40, CO patients:23).
+Clinical, biological and morphological evaluations of pituitary, gonadal, adrenal and thyroid function evaluations performed in 63 consecutive patients with LCH (AO patients: 40, CO patients: 23).
 Fifty-eight patients underwent follow-up assessments.